-17.62.085 - Refuse and recycling standards for commercial, industrial, office, institutional, and multifamily developments.
+17.62.085 Refuse and recycling standards for commercial, industrial, office, institutional, and multi-family developments.

 The purpose and intent of these provisions is to provide an efficient, safe and convenient refuse and recycling enclosure for the public as well as the local collection firm.
-All new development, change in property use, expansions or exterior alterations to uses, other than single-family or duplex residences, single-family attached dwellings, 3-4 plexes, internal conversions, or accessory dwelling units (ADUs), shall include a refuse and recycling enclosure.
+All new development, change in property use, expansions, or exterior alterations to uses, other than single-family detached residential units, duplexes, triplexes, quadplexes, townhouses, cottage clusters or accessory dwelling units (ADUs), shall include a refuse and recycling enclosure.
 The area(s) shall be:

-A. Fully enclosed and visually screened;
+- Fully enclosed and visually screened; - B. Located in a manner easily and safely accessible by collection vehicles; - C. Located in a manner so as not to hinder travel lanes, walkways, streets or adjacent properties; - D. On a level, hard surface designed to discharge surface water runoff and avoid ponding;

-- B. Located in a manner easily and safely accessible by collection vehicles; - C. Located in a manner so as not to hinder travel lanes, walkways, streets or adjacent properties; - D. On a level, hard surface designed to discharge surface water runoff and avoid ponding; - E. Maintained by the property owner; - F. Used only for purposes of storing solid waste and recyclable materials; - G. Designed in accordance with applicable sections of the Oregon City Municipal Code (including OCMC 8.20-Solid Waste Collection and Disposal) and city adopted policies.
+- E. Maintained by the property owner; - F. Used only for purposes of storing solid waste and recyclable materials; - G. Designed in accordance with applicable sections of the Oregon City Municipal Code (including OCMC 8.20, Solid Waste Collection and Disposal) and city adopted policies.